 The pricing of the company is affordable and gives customers a feel of a premium brand.
 The company has made its pricing quite accurate and relative.

-With this, the company’s marketing mix strategy comes to an end.
+With this, the marketing mix of Puma comes to an end.
 Let’s wrap up the case study with the findings below.

 Puma’s reputation can be increased with these unique, distinctive, and effective marketing mix strategies.
 Its variety of products and services can provide comfort to its customers.

 Thank you for reading this case study and taking the time to do so.
 Please share your ideas in the section below.
-Hope you have learned something new about the company as well as about the marketing mix.
+Hope you have learned something new about the marketing mix of Puma and got good insights about the company.
 Also, try IIDE’S Digital Marketing Masterclass for free to get insights into digital marketing.